VenuGopaalWatada/makesamosa/README.md

 # makesamosa
-This website describes how to prepare samore
+This website describes how to prepare samosa